Make sure you have followed this installation guide to set up the Tusk Drift CLI and SDK before moving forward with this guide.

 What happens if my API schema changes?

-Drift detects schema changes and––with the Cloud offering––uses its understanding of your PR’s code and business context to flag breaking changes as issues while allowing backward-compatible changes to pass through.
+Drift detects schema changes and––with the Cloud platform––uses its understanding of your PR’s code and business context to flag breaking changes as issues while allowing intended changes to pass through.